pmackay/awesome-net-zero/README.md

 ## Footprint calculators

 * [CarbonIndependent.org](https://www.carbonindependent.org/) - a good compromise between easy to use and detailed, with explanations of the data sources.
+* [Footprint Calculator](https://www.footprintcalculator.org/) - offers simple or detailed questions in a wizard format.

 ## Politics

 ### UK

+* [Climate Assembly UK](https://www.climateassembly.uk/) - a UK citizen's assembly that produced a [detailed report](https://www.climateassembly.uk/report/) of its findings on 10 Sept 2020.
 * [Declare a climate emergency](https://www.climateemergency.uk/) - UK councils that have passed regulation to declare the climate crisis an emergency.